White House Threatens to Veto Defense Bill, Cites Base Renaming Issue

-The White House on Tuesday threatened to veto the annual defense policy bill over several provisions, including one that would require the Pentagon to rename military bases named after Confederate leaders.
+The White House on Tuesday threatened to veto the annual defense policy bill over several provisions, including one that would require the Pentagon to rename military bases named after Confederate leaders, if Congress sent it to the president in its current form.

 The Office of Management and Budget (OMB) issued a statement that said, “If H.R.
 6395 were presented to the President in its current form, his senior advisers would recommend that he veto it.”